vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 ## Built-in Tools
 - Gemini CLI comes with a number of [built-in tools](https://github.com/google-gemini/gemini-cli/blob/main/docs/core/tools-api.md#built-in-tools).
-- You can list the tools available during a given `gemini` session using the `/tools` REPL coommand.
+- Use the `/tools` REPL command to list available tools.
 For a longer description of each tool, use `/tools desc`.
-- You can use the `coreTools` setting to explicitly list the tools that should be made available to Gemini CLI.
-For example, `"coreTools" : []` means that no tools will be made available whereas `"coreTools": ["LSTool"]` means that only the `LSTool` will be made available.
+- Use the `coreTools` setting in `settings.json` to restrict availalbe tools.
+For example, `"coreTools" : []` means that no tools will be available whereas `"coreTools": ["LSTool"]` means that only `LSTool` will be available.
-- You can use the `excludeTools` setting to prevent tools from being made available to Gemini CLI.
+- The name tools appear under when you run `/tools` may not match the one you need to use in `coreTools`.
+For example, LSTool shows up as `ReadFolder`.
+This is because `LSTool.Name` is set to `ReadFolder` in [`ls.ts`](https://github.com/google-gemini/gemini-cli/blob/main/packages/core/src/tools/ls.ts).
+- Alternatively, remove only the specified tools via the `excludeTools` setting in `settings.json`.
+For example, if you add `"execludeTools": ["LSTool"]` to `settings.json` and run `/tools`, `ReadFolder` will be gone.

 ## Sandboxing
 - When sandboxing is enabled, Gemini CLI will only be able to use tools supported by the sandbox environment, regardless of what tools are available to it.